-We decoded the historical data stored on the company’s sensors using Deep Learning algorithms to help understand their breaches.
+We decoded the historical data stored on the company’s sensors using Deep Learning algorithms to analyze their breaches.
 This helped us understand a range of intrusions based on several circumstances in different conditions.
-As a result, our technology was able to monitor a breach within 5 seconds and accurately trigger an alarm 98% of the time.
+As a result, our technology is able to monitor a breach within 5 seconds and accurately trigger an alarm 98% of the time.